r-i-s-p/Physics/README.md

-This repository serves as a collection of Physics simulations or visualizations.
+This repository serves as a collection of Physics-related simulations or visualizations.